actions-marketplace-validations/Q42_setup-meteor/README.md

 This GitHub Action provides functionality to set up a Meteor environment.

+## Fork disclaimer

+This fork is not maintained, and does not add any functionality on top of the original version.
+It only exists for internal usage inside the Q42 org.
+If you want to use the action in your personal repository, it is recommended to use the official version which can be found here: https://github.com/EmJee1/setup-meteor.

 ## Why

 - 📌 **No pinned version necessary**, it just looks at your Meteor release file